 A joint operation is a joint arrangement under which the investors involved have joint control and usually results from the investors holding direct interests in the assets and liabilities of an investee (without establishing a separate legal entity).
-The Company has interests in one development project (The James) and an adjacent commercial property (The Shops of Summerhill) in Toronto that are accounted for as joint operations.
-The Company records its proportionate share of the assets, liabilities, revenue and expenses of the joint operations.
-All balances and effects of transactions between joint operations and the Company have been eliminated to the extent of its interest in the joint operations.
+At the Transition Date, the Company had interests in one development project (The James) and an adjacent commercial property (The Shops of Summerhill) in Toronto that were accounted for as joint operations.
+The Company recorded its proportionate share of the assets, liabilities, revenue and expenses of the joint operations.
+All balances and effects of transactions between joint operations and the Company were eliminated to the extent of its interest in the joint operations.